amightyo/amightyo.github.io/_posts/2015-05-27-Beyond-Hello-World-with-JAVA.md

 ### Mock Quiz

 - Back to [Kahoot!][kahoot]
 - **Hands on challenge** > Implement a method using codeboard in Java that converts from Fahrenheit to Celsius and from Celsius to Fahrenheit respectively.
-These methods takes in a parameter as input and returns the result.
+These methods take in a parameter as input and return the results.
 The variables passed to the methods should be initialized in your main method (_you may also ask the user for the input_).
 The results from these methods should be printed out in your main method.

 [kahoot]: https://play.kahoot.it/#/k/c6c236eb-952f-400b-81ca-c0bf70ad8cb9